 And if meat runs low they can provide a delicious alternative to steak and potatoes.
 For example, I adapted a Lentil Turmeric Soup recipe for my meat-loving family and they love it.

-14. Stock Your Pantry With Emergency Food Supply Items
+Stock Your Pantry with Emergency Food Supply Items

 Now, however, we also try to keep emergency food supply items that we might need in the event of an extended food shortage in the north.
 And we also include items like canned tomatoes to "tide us over" until our own crop of tomatoes ripens.

 All of your hunting, fishing, growing, raising, bartering, preparing, and harvesting will be for naught if your food spoils.
-So learn to safely can, preserve, dehydrate, ferment, pickle and store your food supply for short- and long-term storage.
-Those old-time skills like canning fish, pickling vegetables and dehydrating foods you grew yourself sure come in handy.
+So learn to safely can, preserve, dehydrate, ferment, pickle, and store your food supply for short- and long-term storage.

-The past few months have meant changes for families in cities, suburbs, rural areas, and even in our very own northern wilderness.
+The past couple of years have meant changes for families in cities, suburbs, rural areas, and even in our very own northern wilderness.
 And it's pretty apparent that people all over are looking for ways to boost their food supply.
 What about you?
 What are you doing and what is your biggest challenge?

 We'd love to hear from you and share your best tips with our readers.
 So drop us a comment below or email me directly at sarita at anoffgridlife dot com.